Hugo Medio (Voiced by Hiroki Takahashi)

 Eldy Mitte (Voiced by Yuko Kobayashi)

-A scientist tasked with creating the perfect aritificial intelligence.
-Eldy was Aqua's mentor, and was known for being strict; however, she will go to great lengths to see her research come to fruition.
+A scientist tasked with creating the perfect aritificial intelligence, Eldy is Aqua's mentor and known for being strict; however, she will go to great lengths to see her research come to fruition.
 In MX, Eldy assists Albero with the hijacking of the Medius Locus on the condition he allows her install her creation, the AI-1.
-Since Albero's only concern is the Devil Gundam, he doesn't care for the artificial intelligence, thus Eldy decides to help him in his quest to destroy the Devil Gundam.
+Since Albero's only concern is the Devil Gundam, he doesn't care for the artificial intelligence, thus Eldy decides to help him in his quest to destroy it.
 She encounters Hugo and Aqua several times (as they are sent to capture the Medius Locus), yet Eldy keeps her identity a secret in order to manipulate Aqua's emotions.
-When the Medius Locus transforms into its second form, Albero's quite disturbed by its resemblance to the Devil Gundam and questions Eldy's intentions, though she chooses to Hand Wave the notion of similarities.Over time, Eldy comes to the conclusion the AI-1 isn't evolving fast enough and tries to eliminate all obstacles.
+When the Medius Locus transforms into its second form, Albero's quite disturbed by its resemblance to the Devil Gundam and questions Eldy's intentions, yet she chooses to Hand Wave the notion of similarities.Over time, Eldy comes to the conclusion the AI-1 isn't evolving fast enough and attempts to eliminate all obstacles standing in its way.
 With the Devil Gundam destroyed, Eldy decides to remove what she thinks is the last obstacle: Albero.
 However, the AI-1 has grown attached to Albero and begs Eldy not to kill him.
 Stunned the AI-1 has become so sentient, Eldy nearly shoots and kills Albero at gunpoint, but is slapped and rebuked by him.
 Once the AI-1 transforms a third time, it crushes the cockpit of the Medius Locus, along with Eldy and Albero.
-Eldy finally loses it and decides to merge with the AI-1, hoping to complete its evolution.
+Eldy finally loses sanity and accepts the assimilation by the AI-1, hoping this act will complete its evolution.
 Before it can transform a final time, Albero self-destructs the Medius Locus, killing himself, Eldy and the AI-1.In Original Generation Gaiden, Eldy appears as a researcher within the Earth Federation Army, with Aqua as her assistant/student.
 After events involving the terrorist attack using the Wendigo by Donna Gallagher, Eldy's brought aboard the Tsentr Project and starts creating the AI-1 from the Wendigo's remains.
 In the Second Original Generation, similar events from MX play out; however, after the Gaia Sabers discards the Medius Locus, Eldy decides to use the Garberus and installs the AI-1 into it.
 Following the Steel Dragon Battle Group's assault on Gaia Sabers headquarters, Eldy heads to Antarctica to use the Cross Gate within the Fabula Fores to power the AI-1.
-Duvan Org attempts to do it too, but the Alles Geist can't handle it, especially when Eldy was simply using Duvan to buy her time to fend off Federation forces.
+Duvan attempts to do it too, but the Alles Geist can't handle it, especially when Eldy was simply bringing Duvan along to buy her time to fend off the Steel Dragon Battle Group.
 The AI-1 consumes Duvan once Eldy doesn't need him anymore.
-Of note is the Gaia Sabers don't seem to really care about Eldy's actions (except it turns out that Arteil Steinbeck was counting on her to complete it all along), and Mitall is openly trying to stop her from working on it (she gets tired of it and kills him eventually).Tropes associated with Eldy (and for convenience, the AI-1) are:
+Of particular note is the Gaia Sabers don't seem to care about Eldy's actions (except it turns out Arteil Steinbeck was counting on her to complete the AI-1 all along), and Mitall is openly trying to stop her from working on it (she kills him eventually).Tropes associated with Eldy (and for convenience, the AI-1) are:

 - A.I.
-Is a Crapshoot: Averted, if you consider the You Have Outlived Your Usefulness entry below.
+Is a Crapshoot: Averted, if one considers the You Have Outlived Your Usefulness entry below.

-- Body Horror: This video essentially demonstrates how AI-1's evolution transforms the Medius Locus from a normal mecha into an Eldritch Abomination.
+- Body Horror: This video essentially demonstrates how the AI-1's evolution transforms the Medius Locus from a normal Humongous Mecha into an Eldritch Abomination.

 - Early-Bird Cameo: Original Generation Gaiden

 - Good Hair, Evil Hair: For the majority of MX and Original Generation, Eldy keeps her hair all nice and neat, even when she's the Big Bad of the former.
 When she merges with the AI-1, she lets it hang loose, adding to her shift in Ax-Crazy.

-- Kick the Dog: Any scene after the reveals when she and Aqua is in the same scene, she'll spend the majority of it rubbing the salt on the wounds she caused to Aqua by her betrayal, calling Aqua stupid and naive to trust her so much with glee.
+- Kick the Dog: Any scene after The Reveal when she and Aqua are in the same scene, Eldy will spend the majority of it rubbing the salt on the wounds she caused to Aqua by her betrayal, calling Aqua naive and stupidto trust her so much with glee.
 In the Second Original Generation, Eldy also keeps mentioning how it's Aqua's fault when Hugo's absorbed by the Lasmunanium in the Medius Locus.
 Additionally, just as she leaves Albero to be absorbed by the Lasmunanium, she reveals he was duped by her and Mitall - Foglia is Deader Than Dead; they just took a random corpse and gave it a facial reconstruction.